 Trips and visits to sporting locations and facilities take place throughout the program and are used as a basis for some of the literacy work.
 Students are given their own identity as a group by being provided with branded Learning through Sport kit and tracksuit with our own specially designed logo.
 This becomes their school uniform for the 1 day a week when they are taking part in the project.

 Learning through Sport has been running at William Edwards School since 2012 with a new cohort of students starting every September.
 Since the programme’s inception, all the students who have been involved have shown significant progress in English and literacy and significant improvements in attendance and positive behaviour.
 In 2016, the first cohort of Learning through Sport students took their GCSE exams.
 These students all achieved tremendous results, not only gaining examination results that were higher than their target grades using all the key progress measures, but also out-performing other students in their year group.
+A similar trend has continued since then.

 For any further information about the Learning through Sport programme, please contact the course leader Mr M Bowden on email@example.com